-The St. Jude Science Scholars of Tomorrow program, a symposium-style one day event, is designed to give students and teachers an opportunity to see real world application of many of the concepts they are using in the classroom.
-We also hope to provide students with a budding, or well-established, interest in science, engineering, math or healthcare a look at the broad range of possibilities for academic and career paths.
-This program is an opportunity to see and hear from scientists who work in the field every day.
-We select our student participants through a competitive application process.
+The St. Jude Science Scholars of Tomorrow program, an immersive and interactive one-day event, is designed to give students and teachers an opportunity to see real world application of many of the concepts they cover in the classroom.
+We also hope to provide students who are interested in science, engineering, math or healthcare a look at the broad range of possibilities for academic and career paths.
+This program is by invitation only for students, ages 16 and older, and their STEM subject teachers.
+Students are selected for invitation through a competitive application process that began in September.
 There is no cost to participate in this program.

 This event is by invitation only and participants must register in advance.
 There is no registration on the day of the event.
 For information about how to apply for next year’s St. Jude Science Scholars of Tomorrow event, please sign up for updates on the main Science Scholars of Tomorrow program page.